Main Menu

 This gives the players the chance to rehearse in a “limited open game“.
 There are specific rules and boundaries, but decisions have to be made and reactions and agility are tested.

-You can do all 4 of this sequence in each session: If you spend 5 minutes on each part, then you are progressing through the learning process.
+You can do all four of these sequences in each session: If you spend 5 minutes on each part, then you are progressing through the learning process.
 After 20 minutes your players will be warmed up, be moving better, and have had to practise making decisions.

 How to Test Pre-Season Agility